logo-printable

 Through this project, we will operationalise these relationships and highlight the research gaps and questions at the intersections between them.
 The final objective is to provide a model for the evolution of manufacturing companies in the transition towards Circular Economy, exploiting Lean Production and Industry 4.0.

-Project leader: Strozzi Fernanda
+Project Leader: Fernanda Strozzi

 Sourcing processes can expose supply chains to risk.
-Covid-19 and the Ukrainian crisis shown what can happen to supply chains when some echelons fail.
+Covid-19 and the Ukrainian crisis have shown what can happen to supply chains when some echelons fail.

-Integrating performance measurement systems with non-financial disclosure activities allows companies to communicate sustainability objectives and outcomes more effectively and concretely, enhancing stakeholder relationships.
-This research aims to analyse potential factors that facilitate or hinder this process at the governance level and examine the effects of digitalisation on performance measurement practices in this area.
+This research project aims to analyse the potential factors that facilitate or hinder this process at the governance level, as well as the effects of digitalization on performance measurement practices in this area.

 Duration: 2023